7 tips for getting your top management to communicate better with employees

 The CMI survey found many middle managers seemed to be disengaged and disillusioned with the way they are treated.
 In turn, this makes it difficult for them to communicate effectively with their own direct reports.

 In my own experience, I saw some of this poor communication from senior management for myself.
-For instance, as corporate affairs manager, I attended the power utility executive meetings along with my boss Nenad, a young and ambitious general manager.
+For instance, as corporate affairs manager (and chief communicator), I attended the power utility executive meetings along with my boss Nenad, a young and ambitious general manager.
 Nenad held a briefing meeting of the 6 middle managers in our division after each executive meeting.
-To my amazement, he would selectively slant his report on discussions at the executive meetings in a way that made him seem to play a much more important role than he actually did.
+To my amazement, he would selectively slant his verbal report on discussions at the executive meetings in a way that made him seem to play a much more important role than he actually did.
 It was surreal – almost like he was reporting about a different meeting altogether.
 The other managers in our division would have taken him at his word, and undoubtedly were caught out at times by his misrepresentation of the executive meetings when they had to pass on information to their staff.

 What middle managers need from top management